 - Give customers what they want.

-Evaluate SEO, Email, Affiliate Marketing, Inbound Marketing, and Online Advertising
+Step 6: Evaluate SEO, Email, Affiliate Marketing, Inbound Marketing, and Online Advertising

 You can’t rely on social media or SEO alone, or you’ll be missing a huge chunk of opportunities.

 - A targeted SEO strategy that’s supported by a content marketing campaign for searchability and engagement.